Lycurgus, Iowa

 Lycurgus is a rural unincorporated community in Allamakee County, Iowa, United States.

 History

 The first settler in the Lycurgus area was a Mexican War veteran in 1851.
 In the 1860s, a hotel and store were located in the area.

 The first post office in Lycurgus was established circa 1852.
 It was moved to a hotel/store in 1868.
 A school was built, of native stone, in 1868.
 The school operated until consolidation took place in the 1960s.

-The area also has long had a Catholic church, dating back to approximately 1860.(7 November 1929).
-Death Called Father J. Whalen, Decorah Public Opinion The church grounds also included a rectory, cemetery, and parish hall.
+The area also has long had a Catholic church, dating back to approximately 1860.
+The church grounds also included a rectory, cemetery, and parish hall.
+The church was remodeled and enlarged in 1885.
 In 2006, the church was closed and made an oratory.

 Gradually, the Lycurgus area emptied.
 Lycurgus' population, in 1902, was just 12; in 1925, the population was 52.
+The population was 6 in 1940.